winstxnhdw/llm-api/README.md

      -H 'Content-Type: application/json' \
      -d \
      '{
+         "messages": [
+             {
+                 "role": "user",
-         "instruction": "What is the capital of Japan?"
+                 "content": "What is the capital of France?"
+             }
+         ]
       }'
 ```